“I have no ambition in this world but one,

 ―Chief Edward F. Croker, FDNY, 1910

 Support the Warren County Junior Firefighters program with your donation.

-Many Post alumni have gone on to become career firefighters, EMTs, or other public safety professionals.
+Many alumni have become career firefighters, EMTs, or other public safety professionals.
 Most still volunteer as First Responders and Firefighters in their communities with their local fire departments.

 WarrenCoJrFireFighters@hotmail.com, or call (252) 820-0513 (voice or text).
 Also, check out social media pages.